Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 1. Children’s Museum Singapore

-There’s a new museum in town dedicated to kids 12 years old and below – Children’s Museum Singapore!
+The Children’s Museum Singapore is dedicated to kids 12 years old and below and is designed especially for our tiny folk.
 There are a variety of interactive installations and experiences there that spark imagination and curiosity in kids of all ages.
-Brimming with multimedia exhibits, artefacts and more, CMSG will enchant children with an eye-opening encounter with Singapore’s heritage and culture, as well as discoveries about themselves and the world around them.
+Brimming with multimedia exhibits, artefacts and more, CMSG will enchant kids with an eye-opening encounter with Singapore’s heritage and culture, as well as discoveries about themselves and the world around them.
+Psst, check out our guide to this kidtastic place!
+A few key spaces you can look forward to are:

 The exhibit – Play Pod